PieterNatanael/Sing-Loop/README.md

-Privacy Policy
+rivacy Policy

 We are committed to protecting your privacy.
-This privacy policy outlines how we collect, use, and safeguard your personal information in our Sing Loop app.
+This privacy policy outlines how we collect, use, and safeguard data within our Sing Loop app.

 Information Collection:

-We do not collect any personal information from users of the Sing Loop app.
+Sing Loop collects data within the app, such as recordings made by users for playback and looping purposes.
+However, no personal information that identifies individual users is collected.

 Data Usage:

-Since we do not collect any user data, we do not use or share any personal information with third parties.
+The data collected within Sing Loop, such as recordings, is used solely within the app for playback and looping functionalities.
+We do not use or share this data outside the app or with third parties.

 Contact Us: